hariseldon99/GSL-WIN64/README.md

 # GSL-WIN64
 Standalone 64-bit Windows Installer for the [GNU Scientific Library](https://www.gnu.org/software/gsl/).
 Can be installed without dependencies.
 Use from the [powershell](https://docs.microsoft.com/en-us/powershell/scripting/overview) or with any IDE such as [Code::Blocks](https://www.codeblocks.org/), [geany](https://www.geany.org/) or [VS Code](https://code.visualstudio.com/).
 Tested with codeblocks.

-# Download
+# Download and Install

 If you just want to download and install the libraries, [click here](https://github.com/hariseldon99/GSL-WIN64/releases/) to obtain the installer.

+The installer will install the GSL libraries into a folder of your choice (defaults to 'C:\Program Files\GSL_W64\gsl-x.y.z' where 'x.y.z' is the version number) and makes registry entries for the uninstaller.

+Note that if you install other (earlier or later) versions later, they will coexist with older installations.
+Therefore, it is possible to have multiple versions, and old versions will not be uninstalled automatically.
+However, the installer tells the system (via the 'PATH' environment variable) that GSL path can be found in the value of the variable 'GSL_LIBRARY_PATH', which is set to the folder where you told the installer to put GSL.
+So if you need to compile/run programs with other versions, you'll have to (gingerly) edit the 'GSL_LIBRARY_PATH' environment variable afterwards.
+I advise against editing 'PATH' manually unless you absolutely have to.

 # Build Instructions
 If you want to build the installer from scratch, read on.

 Here are the instructions to build the Windows Installer on any Linux distribution.
+If you want to build on Windows, simply install [MSYS2](https://www.msys2.org/) and continue inside the bash shell installed by it.

 Let's say that this repo has been cloned to the directory given by the environment variable:

     GSL_WIN64DIR=/home/me/gitrepos/GSL-WIN64.